-- 3 An apartment which is part of an existing structure on the property where the owner of the property- - 4 occupies one of the units.
+- 3 An apartment which is part of an existing structure on the property where the owner of the property - 4 occupies one of the units.
 The accessory dwelling unit may be rented so that the owner-occupant may - 5 benefit from the additional income.
 The owner may also elect to occupy the accessory dwelling unit and - 6 rent the principal dwelling unit.
 A secondary dwelling unit with facilities used or intended to be used for - 7 living, sleeping, cooking, eating, and sanitary facilities for one or more persons, whether attached to the - 8 principal dwelling unit, detached from it or contained within it.

-9 AMEND Title 16 - Article 25 - Accessory Dwelling Units as follows:
+9 AMEND Title 16.8 - Article 25 - Accessory Dwelling Units as follows:

-10 § 16.8.25.1 Purpose.

-- 11 It is the intent of this article to impose provide standards that enable homeowners to create accessory - 12 dwelling units that are compatible with this title and do not negatively impact the character of the existing - 13 neighborhood or overburden the existing infrastructure. to (1) provide a means for residents including - 14 seniors, single parents, and families with grown children to remain in their homes and neighborhoods, - 15 and (2) increase the housing stock of existing neighborhoods in a manner that is compatible with their - 16 size and scale, and (3) allow more efficient use of existing housing stock and infrastructure, and (4) - 17 provide a broader range of affordable housing options.
-The purpose of this article is not intended to - 18 create a new supply of short-term rental (STR) units, such as those commonly advertised to tourists.

-19 § 16.8.25.2 Applicability.

-- 20 A. An accessory dwelling unit is allowed in all zoning districts where the use is permitted in Chapter - 21 16.3.
+- 10 § 16.8.25.1 Purpose. - 11 It is the intent of this article to impose provide standards that enable homeowners to create accessory - dwelling units that are compatible with this title and do not negatively impact the character of the existing - 13 neighborhood or overburden the existing infrastructure. to (1) provide a means for residents including - seniors, single parents, and families with grown children to remain in their homes and neighborhoods, - and (2) increase the housing stock of existing neighborhoods in a manner that is compatible with their - size and scale, and (3) allow more efficient use of existing housing stock and infrastructure, and (4) - provide a broader range of affordable housing options.
+The purpose of this article is not intended to - create a new supply of short-term rental (STR) units, such as those commonly advertised to tourists. - 19 § 16.8.25.2 Applicability. - A. An accessory dwelling unit is allowed in all zoning districts where the use is permitted in Chapter - 21 16.3.
 The unit must be located: in an existing structure, with a certificate of occupancy issued more than - 22 five years prior to the date of the ADU application, on the property where the owner of the property - 23 occupies one of the units.
 The accessory dwelling unit may be attached to, or detached from, the primary - 24 dwelling unit.
-No expansion of a building's footprint is allowed to accommodate an accessory dwelling - 25 unit. - 26 (1) within an existing structure, either principal or accessory on the property; or - 27 (2) attached to the existing principal structure, sharing a common wall; or - 28 (3) within a new accessory structure constructed for this purpose on the property. - B. Accessory dwelling units that have a valid certificate of occupancy issued prior to [DATE] are exempted from the Use Standard §16.8.25.4.C.
+No expansion of a building's footprint is allowed to accommodate an accessory dwelling - 25 unit. - 26 (1) within an existing structure, either principal or accessory on the property; or - 27 (2) attached to the existing principal structure, sharing a common wall; or - 28 (3) within a new accessory structure constructed for this purpose on the property. - 29 B. Accessory dwelling units that have a valid certificate of occupancy or have vested rights in the - permitting process with an active building permit as of April 28, 2020. - 31 § 16.8.25.3 Application for accessory dwelling unit. - A. An application for an accessory dwelling unit must be made by the owner of the parcel on which the - primary residential unit sits.
+The completed application and associated fees must be submitted to the - 34 Town Planner and Code Enforcement Officer for review. - 35 B. Applications for an accessory dwelling unit that meets the unit size standards and development - 36 standards contained in this article may be approved administratively and require approval by both - 37 the Town Planner and Code Enforcement Officer. - 38 C. An accessory dwelling unit that fails to meet the unit size standards and/or the development standards provided in this article may not receive administrative approval; however, the accessory dwelling unit may still be allowed.
+See § 16.8.25.4Dand B below.